10 Easy Steps How to Start a Freelancer's Career

 Today, freelancing is a trend, perhaps even a future.
 Freelance is a dream of when the boss is annoying, or the salary is withheld, or any other reason why your work can really become hard.

 Yes, freelancing is very tempting, maybe even romantic.
-However, for many not very practical and very tired from "from 9:00 to 18:00 schedule" people who have feverishly resigned, such a career experiment has sad consequences.
+However, for many not very practical and very tired from the "9:00 to 18:00 schedule" people who have feverishly resigned, such a career experiment has sad consequences.

 So, to protect you from such disappointments, we have prepared a basic action plan for a novice freelancer.